2023 Best Value Communication & Journalism Bachelor's Degree Schools in the Great Lakes Region

 Full Communication & Journalism at Northern Illinois University Report

-Miami University - Hamilton excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Communication & Journalism Bachelor’s Degree Schools in the Great Lakes Region list.
+Miami University - Hamilton also claimed a spot on our Best Communication & Journalism Bachelor’s Degree Schools in the Great Lakes Region list.
+It’s in the top 20% of all schools in this category.

-Central Michigan University came in at #10 in this year’s edition of the Best Value Communication & Journalism Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Central Michigan University did quite well in this year’s ranking of the best places for communication and journalism students to get a bachelor’s degree.
+It came in at #10 on the list.
 Central Michigan is a large public school located in the distant town of Mount Pleasant.

 Out-of-state tuition fees for undergraduate students at Central Michigan are $13,094 per year.